KrissinaW/Coffee-Exploration---Project-4/README.md

 - Final Project Presentation:

 For the final presentation, we used Google Slides to organize and present our findings in a clear and visually engaging way.

+## *Looking Ahead:*

+### Possible Improvements:

+### Ideas for Development

+### Project Expansion:
+Looking ahead, after the coffee exploartion project, we see an opportunity to expand our research into the impacts of climate change on coffee production.
+By studying how changing climates affect coffee-growing regions, we could explore ways to predict and mitigate these effects, contributing valuable insights to both the coffee industry and broader environmental discussions.